pablogonzalezdelaparra/PersonalPlanner-API-NodeJs/README.md

 1. Write on the terminal `npm start`
 1. Enter in your favorite web browser `http://localhost:3000/api/v1 + {route}`
 1. Enter any {route} in order to test the API

+# Unit testing
+In order to test this program, follow these next steps to access unit testing:
+1. Write on the terminal `npm install`
+1. After downloading the project locally, run the command `npm run test` (check that server isn't currently running)
+> **Note:** If POST tests fail after a few tries, change email in order to continue acceptable running tests.
+The program doesn't allow same email twice.

 # Routes
 ## Base route